RobotLocomotion/drake/doc/documentation_instructions.rst

 When using Bazel
 ================

-First. run the appropriate prerequisites with the ``--with-doc-only`` command line option, e.g., ::
+First, install the appropriate prerequisites with the ``--with-doc-only`` command line option, e.g., ::

     $ ./setup/ubuntu/install_prereqs.sh --with-doc-only